fsncps/fsnvim/README.md

 ## Introduction

-A starting point for Neovim for writers and other non-developer tech enthusiasts:
+A starting point for Neovim for writers and other non-developer tech enthusiasts.
+WORK IN PROGRESS!

 - **Small**
 - **Modular**